88lex/sa-gen/README.md

 This is the name of the group that you will share your team drives or my drive folders with.
 Normally this will be in the format "some_group_name@googlegroups.com" or "mygroup@mydomain.com"

-**export PROJECT_BASE_NAME=sasync**
+**export PROJECT_BASE_NAME=myprojectbasename**
 This is the base name for a project created with this script.
 It will be appended with the number of each project as they are created.
-For example, a base of 'sacopy' will create projects called `sacopy1`, `sacopy2` and so on.
+For example, a base of 'sasync' will create projects called `sasync1`, `sasync2` and so on.
-You can choose any base name that you like, rather than `sacopy`.
+You can choose any base name that you like, rather than `sasync`.

 **export FIRST_PROJECT_NUM=1**
 **export LAST_PROJECT_NUM=2**
 These are the starting and ending numbers that are appended to the project name.
-As noted above, a base name of 'sacopy` and first number of `1` will create projects `sacopy1`, `sacopy2` until the LAST_PROJECT_NUM .
+As noted above, a base name of 'sasync` and first number of `1` will create projects `sasync1`, `sasync2` until the LAST_PROJECT_NUM .

 Use as many projects as you like, within allowable limits.
 Paid gsuite accounts can create a max of 50 accounts, but can apply for more.
-Free accounts can create up to 12 projects
+Free accounts can create up to 12 projects.

+It is a good idea to NOT delete old projects.
+Google keeps them for 30 days after deletion and this reduces the number of new projects you can create.
+If you have old projects and want to reuse them then it is easier to rename them to fit your pattern above.

 If you have already created projects then it is a good idea to start with the next unused project number.
 For example, if you have created 500 jsons in projects sacopy1 through sacopy5 and you want to create 5 more projects then you would set FIRST_PROJECT_NUM=6 and